 The hedge fund sector, as we know it today, began in 1949 when Alfred Winslow Jones, a journalist and sociologist, founded one of the first hedge funds.
 Jones was researching a story on stock-market forecasting when he became fascinated by the process and started his own hedge fund.
 According to Hedge Funds and Managed Futures: Performances, Risks, Strategies, and Uses in Investment Portfolios, Jones was “the first to use short selling, leverage, and incentive fees in combination,” which generated better-than-average investment returns.
 In 1967, the term “hedge fund” was coined by a writer for Fortune who profiled Jones’s financial success.
 The financial industry was impressed by Jones’s achievements and began to create hedge funds.
 Within a few years of the article’s publication, the number of hedge funds grew from a handful to more than 100.

-Today, there are about 14,500 hedge funds in the world, although this number changes constantly as new funds open and exiting funds close.
+There were about 17,378 hedge funds in the world in 2020, according to Preqin, although this number changes constantly as new funds open and exiting funds close.